kabirbaidhya/learn-python-django-web/units/git/vcs-git-and-github.md

 1. Collaboration
 2. Track complete change history
 3. Branching and Merging
-4. Versions
+4. Releases and Versions
 5. Revert/Rollback

 #### Distributed Version Control Systems
  * Code is hosted in a repository
  * Every client has a complete copy of the repository
- * Synchronize the changes in between client & server
+ * Synchronize the changes in between client and server
  * Every clone is really a full backup of the repository
  * Example: Git, Mercurial, etc.